What are aggregations?

 }

-By detecting terms that appear disproportionately in filtered results compared to the entire dataset, this method reveals authors who are unusually prominent or active within a specific topic—such as AI.
+By identifying terms that appear disproportionately in filtered results compared to the entire dataset, this method surfaces authors who are unusually prominent or active within a specific topic, such as AI.

 Sample output: